Docs › › Webhooks

 ||Payment asset refund failed|

-HTTP Post requests that are sent to your Webhook URL will have several headers.
-Among the standard HTTP headers you can find the custom inplayer signature header.
-You will use signature to validate the event as described in the validating events section.
+HTTP Post requests that are being sent to your Webhook URL will have several headers.
+Among the standard HTTP headers, you can find the custom InPlayer signature header.
+You will use a signature to validate the event as described in the Validating Events section.

 ||Inplayer signature hash.
 Using the signature you can validate the event request|